 A WUR AP indicates the minimum wake-up duration in the Minimum Wake-up Duration subfield of the WUR Operation element and the duty cycle period unit in the Duty Cycle Period Units subfield of the WUR Operation element.

-In the response frame sent by the WUR AP during a WUR Mode Setup (see 30.7.2 (WUR mode setup)), if the WUR Mode Response Status field of the carrying WUR Mode element within a response frame is set to “Accept,” and the on duration indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element within the request frame during the WUR Mode Setup is less than the duty cycle period indicated in the Duty Cycle Period subfield of the WUR Parameters field in the WUR Mode element within the request frame during the WUR Mode Setup, the WUR Duty Cycle Start Time present subfield of the WUR Parameters Control field in the WUR Mode element within the response frame is set to 1.
+In the response frame sent by the WUR AP during a WUR Mode Setup (see 30.7.2 (WUR mode setup)), the WUR Duty Cycle Start Time present subfield of the WUR Parameters Control field in the WUR Mode element within the response frame shall be set to 1 if the WUR Mode Response Status field of the carrying WUR Mode element within a response frame is set to “Accept,” and the on duration indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element within the request frame during the WUR Mode Setup is less than the duty cycle period indicated in the Duty Cycle Period subfield of the WUR Parameters field in the WUR Mode element within the request frame. (#2045, #2606)

+NOTE – The indication of start time of an on duration in the WUR Duty Cycle Start Time subfield does not have any impact on the WUR duty cycle operation if the on duration indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element within the request frame during the WUR Mode Setup is equal to the duty cycle period indicated in the Duty Cycle Period subfield of the WUR Parameters field in the WUR Mode element within the request frame.(#2607)

 After a WUR non-AP STA establishes WUR duty cycle operation with a WUR AP through WUR mode setup as described in 30.7.2 (WUR mode setup):